Call for Papers

 University of Indonesia

 Prof. Dr. Achmad Nizar Hidayanto is a Professor at the Faculty of Computer Science, Universitas Indonesia (UI).
-He is currently the Vice Dean for Resources, Venture, and General Administrations at the Faculty of Computer Science, Universitas Indonesia.
+He is currently the Vice Dean for Resources, Venture, and General Administrations at the Faculty of Computer Science, UI.
 He graduated his BSc, MSc, and PhD in Computer Science from Universitas Indonesia.

 Professor Di Zou